coder-clan/whistle-parent/README.md

 # Whistle

 The Whistle is a Reliable Event Delivering and Consuming mechanism for the Java Spring Boot framework.
-It is named Whistle since Whistles should be an important tool to communicate in ancient times.
+It is named Whistle since Whistles should be an important tool for communication in ancient times.

 EDA(Event Driving Architecture) is a good way to decouple the services in SOA(Service Oriented Architecture, or Micro-services).
-But there is a problem in EDA, which is Data Consistency.
-A service usually saves some data to a Database when doing business logic, and then publishes an Event to an MQ(Message Queue, e.g. RabbitMQ, Kafka, etc.).
-The Database and The MQ are two Data Sources, and data in the two Data Sources may be in an un-consistent state.
-For example, if the network connection between the service and the MQ is interrupted for some reason, the service can't know the data state in the MQ and don't know whether to commit or roll back the database transaction.
+But there is a problem in EDA, which is data consistency.
+A service usually saves some data to a Database when doing business logic, and then publishes an event to an MQ(Message Queue, e.g. RabbitMQ, Kafka, etc.).
+The Database and The MQ are two data sources, and data in the two data sources may be in an inconsistent state.
+For example, if the network connection between the service and the MQ is interrupted for some reason, the service can't know the data state in the MQ and doesn’t know whether to commit or roll back the database transaction.

-The Whistle use the following approach to solve the Data Consistency problem in Event Publishing:
+The Whistle uses the following approaches to solve the data consistency problem in event publishing:

 - Enable MQ's Publisher Confirm.
-- Persistent the Event to the database within the same Database Transaction with state unsuccessful.
+- Persistent the event to the database within the same database transaction with the state of unsuccessful.
-- After Database Transaction is committed, publish the event to MQ.
+- After the database transaction is committed, publish the event to MQ.
-- Change the state of the Persisted Event in the database to successful after receiving the Confirmation from MQ.
+- Change the state of the Persisted Event in the database to successful after receiving the confirmation from MQ.
-- Periodically retry sending the unsuccessful Persisted Event to MQ.
+- Periodically retry to send the unsuccessful persistent event to MQ.

-Using this approach, Events will never lose, but Events may delay, may be duplicated.
+Using this approach, events will never be lost, and there will be no phantom events (events sent to MQ, but database transactions are rolled back).
+However, events may be delayed or duplicated, or may be out of order.

-If there is no Database Transaction, the Whistle can also be used to handle events. but there is no Data Consistency guarantee in this situation.
+If there is no database transaction, the Whistle can also be used to handle events. but there is no data consistency guarantee in this situation.

 ## Concepts

-The Whistle introduce four concepts: <code>EventType</code>, <code>EventContent</code>, <code>EventService</code>
+The Whistle introduces four concepts: <code>EventType</code>, <code>EventContent</code>, <code>EventService</code>
 and <code>EventConsumer</code>.

-<code>EventType</code> indicates the Type of Event, for example, we can define these EventTypes: OrderCreated, OrderPaid,
+<code>EventType</code> indicates the Type of Event, for example, we can define these EventTypes: OrderCreated,
-OrderDelivered.
-To publish events of these types to tell other systems that: a new Order has been created, an Order has been paid, or an Order has been delivered properly.
+OrderPaid, OrderDelivered.
+To publish events of these types to tell other systems that: a new order has been created, an order has been paid, or an order has been delivered properly.

 <code>EventContent</code> is a super Class that defines the data schema of event contents.
-An <code>EventType</code> refers to a subclass of
+An EventType connects to a
+subclass of
 <code>EventContent</code>.

-We can call <code>EventService.publishEvent(EventType type, EventContent content)</code> to publish Event.
-Implement <code>EventConsumer</code> to consume a type of events.
+To publish an event, we can use <code>EventService.publishEvent(EventType type, EventContent content)</code>.

+To consume events, we can implement <code>EventConsumer</code>.

 ## Design

 The Whistle uses <a href="https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/">Spring Cloud Stream</a> to handle event publishing and consuming.

-For publishing, the Spring Cloud Stream uses <code>
+For publishing, the Spring Cloud Stream uses <code>org.coderclan.whistle.WhistleConfiguration.cloudStreamSupplier</code>
-org.coderclan.whistle.WhistleConfiguration.cloudStreamSupplier</code> to read events from a BlockingQueue and send them to MQ.
+to read events from a BlockingQueue and send them to MQ.

-<code>EventService</code>, which is provided by the Whistle, its <code>publishEvent()</code> method will put the event into the BlockingQueue
-directly if there is no Database Transaction (@Transactional), or it will persist the event into the database and use
-<code>TransactionalEventHandler</code> to handle the event if Transaction is active.
-The <code>TransactionalEventHandler</code> will put the event
-into ThreadLocal, and register a callback ( via <code>TransactionSynchronization</code>) to listen to the commit event of current Transaction.
-When the transaction commits, The callback will be fired, it will get events from the ThreadLocal and put it into the BlockingQueue.
+EventService, which is provided by the Whistle, its <code>publishEvent()</code> method will put the event into the BlockingQueue directly if there is no Database Transaction (@Transactional), or it will persist the event into the database and use <code>TransactionalEventHandler</code> to handle the event if Transaction is active.
+The TransactionalEventHandler will put the event into ThreadLocal, and register a callback (via TransactionSynchronization) to listen to the commit event of the current Transaction.
+When the transaction commits, the callback will be fired, it will get events from the ThreadLocal and put them into the BlockingQueue.

-<code>FailedEventRetrier</code> will periodically retrieve unconfirmed events from Database and re-put them into the BlockingQueue.
+<code>FailedEventRetrier</code> will periodically retrieve unconfirmed events from the database and re-put them into the
+BlockingQueue.

-For consuming, the Whistle will find all Spring Beans which are instances of <code>EventConsumer</code>, wraps them by
+For consuming, the Whistle will look for all Spring Beans that are instances of <code>EventConsumer</code> and wrap them with <code>ConsumerWrapper</code>
-<code>ConsumerWrapper</code>, and registers these ConsumerWrappers to Spring as Spring Beans.
+, and registers these ConsumerWrappers to Spring as Spring Beans.
 The Spring Cloud Stream will use these
 <code>ConsumerWrapper</code> Beans to consume events from MQ.

 ## How to use Whistle.